-The Garfield Weston Global Tree Seed Bank Project aims to conserve seeds of 3,000 tree species and Asia will contribute 494 species towards this target.
-The Asia programme is operating in Bhutan, Thailand, Indonesia (Sumatra and Java) and Japan, representing the biodiversity hotspots of Eastern Himalayas, Indo-Burma, Sundaland and Japan respectively.
+The Garfield Weston Global Tree Seed Bank Programme aims to conserve seeds of 5,000 tree and shrub species and Asia will contribute over 1,000 species towards this target.
+The Asia programme is operating in Pakistan, Bhutan, Thailand, Indonesia (Sumatra and Java) and Japan representing the biodiversity hotspots of Eastern Himalayas, Indo-Burma, Sundaland and Japan.

 Bhutan: Forming part of the Eastern Biodiversity hotspot and boasting an altitudinal range from 97 to 7570 metres above sea level, Bhutan is a country of extraordinarily high biodiversity.
 5,500 plant species are recorded, of which 750 are endemic to the Eastern Himalayas and over 100 are known only in Bhutan.
 It is likely that many more are still to be discovered and described by science.
 Bhutan has an impressive track record of safeguarding natural resources, with a government commitment to maintain 60% of the land surface as forest, and 51% given protected status as National Parks or Biological Corridors.

 In April 2018 the University of the Ryukyus in Okinawa signed a partnership agreement with Kew to collect seeds, for conservation and research, from three Islands in Japan.
 As part of the Global Tree Seed Bank Project - Japan, the University of the Ryukyus and colleagues from the University of Kyushu will collect the seeds of 100 tree and shrub species for long term conservation.
 The seeds of 70 tree species will also be collected for research on their seed desiccation tolerance.